 The barrier he tried to hastily conjure was too weak.
 Some fragments tore through, cutting him all over.

 Like I said, demons fight dirty.
 When it comes to your life, your blood, there is no room for virtue.
 I got him while was down.

 “Find the will to remain.
-Resurrect upon your graves.
-Fight another day!
-Your bodies with my intent are no longer weakened yet!
-Aid me in this black event!”
+Resurrect for yet another day, aid me in my dire request,” I chanted to the graves.
 The fear in the mage was feeding me.
 He prepared himself for the onslaught, but even from this distance, I could see his hands shaking while he wove a shield about him.

 I dug my will into the soil spoiled by rotted bodies, causing the ground to split just enough for dozens of decayed hands to bloom like grey tulips with bony stems, all at once, then reaching down and clawing their mangled bodies out.

 “Undeath servitas!”
 I screamed.
 The dead didn’t hesitate.
 They lurched, shook off the dust of a long sleep, and charged with what was left of their legs to the mage.